jinxu9/2020_GroupMeeting/R_programming_homework/README.md

 * Submit your result to this folder
 * Result includes only two columns( Sample Id  and predicted age)
 * Result file should named with your name or userid

-** Note:  If the result file you uploaded failed pass the read.table() in R, you also failed.
+** Note:  If the result file doesn't pass the read.table() in R, the file will be considered as invalid.

 ## Evaluation for the First Place（￥1000 Award）: